VickyDichiera/housearch_frontend/housearch/README.md

 ## Further help

 To get more help on the `universal-cli` use `ung --help` or go check out the [Universal-CLI README](https://github.com/devCrossNet/universal-cli/blob/master/README.md).

+##After
+##Twitter bootstrap
+In your project path run`npm install bootstrap@3 --save` To load the styles change the angular-cli.json file by adding "../node_modules/bootstrap/dist/css/bootstrap.css" in the styles array.
+It has to look like this:
+`
+"styles": [
+    "../node_modules/bootstrap/dist/css/bootstrap.css",
+    "styles.css"
+  ]
+`